yuichi-takeuchi/mstle_phsdstrbtn/README.md

 ### Installing
 1. Install MATLAB
 2. Clone MatlabUtils in the \code\lib folder as a submodule.
+3. Clone circstat-matlab in the \code\helper folder as a submodule.

 ### How to use
 1. dat file should be located in the \data folder